zhyd1997/Eorg/README.md

 ```

 # User Tips
-Text only supports a single style
+Content only supports a single style